 We were members of a SEAL team called DEVGRU, the Naval Special Warfare DEVelopment GRoUp.
-From its inception in 1983 until 1987 this team was known as Seal Team Six.
+From its inception in 1980 until 1987 this team was known as Seal Team Six.
 When formed there were only two other SEAL teams, one and two.
-Its founder wanted to keep the KGB guessing about SEAL Teams three, four and five, which actually didn't exist at that time.
+Its founder, Richard Marcinko, wanted to keep the KGB guessing about SEAL Teams three, four and five, which, of course, didn't exist at that time.

-Our job was to introduce the latest technology into the development of Special Forces equipment.
-Making it generations ahead of the current state-of-the-art and then to test those systems on combat missions before deployment to Special Ops units in all U.S. services.
-Bo joined the group as a three tour veteran A6 Intruder pilot in Viet Nam.
+We were the DEVGRU Black Angel Team (BAT), attached to the SEAL Black Assault Squadron.
+Our job was to introduce the latest technology into the development of Special Forces equipment, making it generations ahead of the current state-of-theart.
+And then, to test those systems on combat missions before deployment to Special Ops units in all the services.
+So we were the development/test arm of DEVGRU located at El Centro NAF (Naval Air Facility, sort of like a junior Naval Air Station - NAS).
+The operational arm and headquarters were located at Dam Neck Virginia.
+We joked that our primary job was trying to spend all the gold in Fort Knox.
+Bo joined the group as a three tour veteran A6 Intruder pilot in Viet Nam with lots of post Viet Nam HAHO/HALO experience.
 Rob was the previous commander of SEAL Team Four.
-He and his team joined up with ours on several missions using the new hi-tech equipment, after which he decided to move over to DEVGRU.
+He and his team joined up with ours on several early missions using the new hi-tech equipment, after which he decided to move over to DEVGRU.
 I joined the team as a Lieutenant test pilot/engineer without the foggiest idea of what I was getting into.
+The BAT consisted of only twelve men, six SEAL operators and six very intelligent civilians.